 Whatever your reason, I want you to know that it’s okay to set some parameters in place so you can enjoy your holiday season with your family.
 Let’s explore what those parameters can look like….

-What Boundaries Can Look Like During the Holidays
+What Boundaries with Family During the Holidays Can Look Like

 There is no “one size fits all” when it comes to setting boundaries.
 Your situation, family dynamics, and individual needs are specific to you.
 You and your family will have to figure out what you need in order to have healthy relationships and enjoyable holidays.